 CBD comes in various forms suitable for different preferences and purposes.
 The modern market is flooded with products that can be grouped into 4 categories:

-• Edible (CBD-infused drinks and foods, such as cookies, gummies, etc.);
+• Edible (CBD-infused drinks, like Delta9o, and foods, like cookies, gummies, etc.);

 • Oral (capsules, pills, tinctures, oils, and other products that are consumed by mouth);